Aleksandar15/DSA-reminders/README.md

 13. Tower of Hanoi
 - Helpful [YouTube video](https://www.youtube.com/watch?v=_dt773ImwFw&list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&index=33&pp=iAQB) by @codevolution.
 - Misc Problems of Time Complexity (Miscellaneous Problems of Time Complexity).
 ---
+### DEFINITIONS & EXTRAS
+- **Traverse** definition: In programming, _Array traversing_ or to **traverse** typically refers to the act of iterating or moving through a data structure, such as an array, list, tree, or graph, in order to access or process its elements. -> Traversing a data structure involves visiting each element or node in a systematic manner according to a specific order or pattern.
+- Algorithm Design Techniques Variety by @codevolution at [4:00](https://youtu.be/tCvSDnRsGnw?list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP&t=240) YouTube Video.
+  - Brute Force
+  - Greedy
+  - Divide and Conquer
+  - Dynamic Programming
+  - Backtracking
+  - etc. (A few more exist but these are most important.)
+---
 My most helpful JavaScript based DSA course on YouTube by @Codevolution:
 #### https://www.youtube.com/playlist?list=PLC3y8-rFHvwjPxNAKvZpdnsr41E0fCMMP